GerHobbelt/owemdjee/README.source.md

 - **libgd** [📁](./libgd) [🌐](https://github.com/GerHobbelt/libgd) -- GD is a library for the dynamic creation of images by programmers.
 GD has support for: WebP, JPEG, PNG, AVIF, HEIF, TIFF, BMP, GIF, TGA, WBMP, XPM.
 - **libgif** [📁](./libgif) [🌐](https://github.com/GerHobbelt/libgif) -- a library for manipulating GIF files.
 - **libgnurx** [📁](./libgnurx) [🌐](https://github.com/GerHobbelt/libgnurx) -- the POSIX regex functionality from glibc extracted into a separate library, for Win32.
+- **libgo** [📁](./libgo) [🌐](https://github.com/GerHobbelt/libgo) -- a stackful coroutine library for collaborative scheduling à la Go Language, written in C++ 11.
+Using libgo to write multi-threaded programs, it can be developed as fast and logical as golang and Erlang concurrent languages, and has the performance advantages of C++ native.
 - **libgrape-lite** [📁](./libgrape-lite) [🌐](https://github.com/GerHobbelt/libgrape-lite) -- a C++ library from Alibaba for parallel graph processing (GRAPE).
 It differs from prior systems in its ability to parallelize sequential graph algorithms as a whole by following the PIE programming model from GRAPE.
 Sequential algorithms can be easily "plugged into" `libgrape-lite` with only minor changes and get parallelized to handle large graphs efficiently. `libgrape-lite` is designed to be highly efficient and flexible, to cope with the scale, variety and complexity of real-life graph applications.
 - **libharry** [📁](./libharry) [🌐](https://github.com/GerHobbelt/harry) -- Harry - A Tool for Measuring String Similarity.
 The tool supports several common distance and kernel functions for strings as well as some excotic similarity measures.
 The focus of Harry lies on implicit similarity measures, that is, comparison functions that do not give rise to an explicit vector space.
 Examples of such similarity measures are the Levenshtein distance, the Jaro-Winkler distance or the spectrum kernel.
 - **libhashish** [📁](./libhashish) [🌐](https://github.com/GerHobbelt/libhashish) -- non-cryptographic hash algorithms & various applications thereof (hash tables = dictionaries, bloom filters, ...)